GoC-Spending/contracts-data-web/content/department/aafc-aac.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Agriculture and Agri-Food Canada spent an estimated \$145.3M in 2021-2022 on contracts.
+Agriculture and Agri-Food Canada spent an estimated **\$145.3M in 2021-2022** on contracts.

+Across 9,160 contracts active since the start of the 2017-2018 fiscal year, 990 have at least one amendment (11%).
+Of contracts with amendments, the average increase in dollar value was 149% and the average number of amendments was 1.54.
+Cumulatively these amendments represent an increase of \$211.0M over the original contract values.

+The average contract duration was 0.59 years, and the average contract value (not including contracts under \$10k) was \$91.6K.
+The longest contract was 10.71 years.
+The largest contract by value (including amendments) was \$18.6M.

 {{< /entity_summary >}}

 ## Vendors